 The General Data Protection Regulation (GDPR), the EU’s omnibus privacy law that replaces the Data Protection Directive 95/46/EC, aims to bring order to a patchwork of privacy rules across the EU.
 The GDPR became enforceable as law in all EU member states on May 25, 2018.
 If you would like to read the full GDPR, please find it here.

-The GDPR is European legislation designed to harmonize data protection across the EU.
-It imposes new regulations for companies to protect consumers regarding data processing, access, and security, in addition to tougher enforcement for breaches of the rules.
+The GDPR is European legislation designed to harmonize data security and protection across the EU (European Union) .
+It imposes new regulations for both small businesses and large companies to protect consumers regarding data processing, access, and security, in addition to tougher enforcement for breaches of the rules.

 The GDPR was created around six core principles (Article 5) for personal data, which are as follows: